lefs/esi_util/README.md

 # European Economic Sentiment Indicator (ESI) Utility

-## About

-`esi_util.py` is a Python script that displays a ranking of countries as well as the EU and the Euro Area (EA), based on the latest [ESI (Economic Sentiment Indicator)](https://ec.europa.eu/eurostat/statistics-explained/index.php/Glossary:Economic_sentiment_indicator_(ESI)) data.
+`esi_util.py` is a Python script that displays a ranking of countries (as well as the EU and the Euro Area) based on the latest [ESI (Economic Sentiment Indicator)](https://ec.europa.eu/eurostat/statistics-explained/index.php/Glossary:Economic_sentiment_indicator_(ESI)) data.
 It also renders a series of interactive SVG charts based on historical ESI data.

 ![ESI rankings screenshot](media/rankings.png)
 ![ESI chart screenshot](media/esi_chart.png)